lkp25/BATTLE-CITY-VARIATION-game/README.md

 //06.03.2021
 - fixed a bug related to strange movent after colliding with obstacle - if after collision player was pressing movement keys fast, tank was being teleported to the other side of the obstacle (very weird-looking behavior, not very common but annoying nevertheless).
 Collision detecting method was changed and implemented in the movement function directly like for player - player collision.
 Previously it was being called directly by Main Executor Interval, now is a dependency of movement function.

+//07.03.2021
+- started works on enemy AI. basic movement interval function added and a factory function for mass-creating enemy tanks.

+//08.03.2021
+- created AI map boundaries detection - AI tanks never leave the game area
+- created and perfected AI tank + AI tank collision detection - when enemies bump on each other, they move away in opposite directions.